 So you’ve made the decision to focus your business on helping seniors.
-Your heart is in it, you have the passion, but where do you start?
+Your heart is in it, you have the passion, and you've deepened your senior niche, but where do you start?

 In the past, you may have focused your marketing efforts on blast emails and Facebook ads.
 Some may have even delved into the world of Snapchat and Instagram, looking to connect further with younger clients.
 However, the same approach may not work as well as you start advertising to potential senior clients.